firstlookmedia/flock-agent/README.md

 ## About Flock Agent

-Flock Agent is a GUI app that lives in your system tray, monitors your computer, and submits data to a Flock server. **It allows the user to see exactly what information they're sharing, and gives them a choice to opt-in before sharing any data.**
+Flock Agent is a GUI app that lives in your system tray, monitors your computer, and submits data to a Flock server. **It allows the user to see exactly what information they're sharing, and gives them a choice to opt-in before sharing any data.** It also automatically installs Homebrew upgrades, and prompts you for installing Homebrew Cask upgrades.

-Flock Agent only support macOS, at the moment.
+Flock Agent only support macOS at the moment.
 It's powered by osquery.
 After launching Flock Agent for the first time, you need to register it with a Flock server, which just requires knowing the gateway URL of the server.

 ## Building from source